ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

    - If less than required player avaliable, banning player might be limited by host considering.
      - This rule should not be abused.
 Host reserves rights to penalize a team if they find that cases.
 6. Teams will have 2 minutes to pick a beatmap and ban an opposing player , and 2 minutes to get ready.
 If a team takes more time than allowed, the procedures adopted will be as follows:
-   - Picking beatmaps and banning players should be sent **at a single message**, if a team continues to be slow at banning, referees have rights to **ignore this ban**.
+   - Picking beatmaps and banning players should be sent **using a single message**.
+If a team continues to be slow at banning, referees have rights to **ignore the ban**.
    - For the first occurrence:
      - The team will receive a verbal warning from the referee
    - On subsequent occurrences: